microsoft/kubemlops/terraform/aks-argo-kubeflow-cluster-acr/README.md

 1. A single Azure Container Registry with geo replication
 2. A single Azure Kubernetes Service Cluster and supporting infrastructure
 3. Currently Flux is also deployed to the above AKS cluster
-4. WIP - [ArgoCD](https://github.com/argoproj/argo-cd) deployment on cluster
+4. WIP - [Argo](https://github.com/argoproj/argo) deployment on cluster
    1. [MinIO](https://min.io/) server for supporting ArgoCD
+5. WIP - [ArgoCD](https://github.com/argoproj/argo-cd) deployment on cluster

 These templates are leaning heavily on [Bedrock](https://github.com/microsoft/bedrock) terraform [templates](https://github.com/microsoft/bedrock/tree/master/cluster).

 Additionally, these templates will only deploy to an existing Azure Resource Group.
-This practice prevents terraform from destroying any other resources that may be added to a Terraform created Resource Group in the future.
+This practice prevents Terraform from destroying any other resources that may be added to a Terraform created Resource Group in the future.

 ## Requirements:
 - [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)